ComradeHonk/ssd1306-emulator/README.md

 ## Usage

 > [!IMPORTANT]
 > By default screen size is 128x64.
-Rendering is done with Unicode characters, so to see the effects you'll need to set a very small terminal font size (and have Unicode support, obviously 😉).
+Rendering is done with Unicode characters, so to see the full effects you may need to set a smaller terminal font size (and have Unicode support, obviously 😉).

 This is a small example of how to use the library:
 ```c